-Fiscal 2016 represented the Company's second full fiscal year as a public company.
-During the period commencing at the closing of the IPO on May 29, 2013 up to January 31, 2016, the cumulative shareholder return on an investment in the Subordinate Voting Shares was below that of an investment on the S&P/TSX Composite Index.
-However, since the Company completed its initial public offering in May 2013, there is limited history of its Subordinate Voting Shares trading on the TSX.
+Fiscal 2017 represented the Company's third full fiscal year as a public company.
+During the period commencing at the closing of the IPO on May 29, 2013 up to January 31, 2017, the cumulative shareholder return on an investment in the Subordinate Voting Shares was below that of an investment on the S&P/TSX Composite Index.
+However, since the Company completed its initial public offering in May 2013, there is limited history of its Subordinate Voting Shares trading on the TSX and it may not be possible to draw conclusions from short-term trends.
+As evidenced by the graph above, at different times since the Company's IPO, the Subordinate Voting Shares outperformed the S&P/TSX Composite Index, while at other times it lagged said Index.